tomfavereau/compilateur_mini_C/README.md

 ## Arrays
 Arrays are declared with the instruction "var tX[size]", array variables can only start with a t, so int variables can't start with a t.
 An array is defined by a pointer to its values and its size (easy access for len(tX)), in the .bss section of the generated .asm file.
 Once it is declared, the pointer is allocated by a call to malloc.
-Usual operations are avalaible: access and assignment of the value at index i (tx[i]).
+Usual operations are avalaible: access and assignment of the value at index i (tX[i]).

 ## Big numbers